vsmash/nodemaiass/docs/setup.md

 # Cross-Platform Setup

-MAIASSNODE is designed to work seamlessly across Windows, macOS, and Linux with appropriate configuration storage for each platform.
+MAIASS is designed to work seamlessly across Windows, macOS, and Linux with appropriate configuration storage for each platform.

 ## Installation